miaulightouch/obs-virtual-cam/README.md

 The installer and compressed file can be found in [Release Page](https://github.com/miaulightouch/obs-virtual-cam/releases).
 Using installer is recommended, but if you want to use compressed file to install manually , please follow these instructions.

-1. Unzip OBS-VirtualCam.zip and put it to your obs-studio install folder.
+1. Unzip obs-virtualcam-*-windows-x64.zip and put it to your obs-studio install folder.
 2. Run CMD as Administrator and register 32bit directshow source

 ```batch